Middleton Lodge

 This is a great step in the right direction for wedding flowers but it does mean that this has to be taken into account when choosing your wedding flowers and the kinds of arrangements you would like.

-A long table with a white tablecloth is set for a formal meal, decorated with elegant wedding flowers by a Northumberland florist, placed in front of large arched windows overlooking a garden.
+A long table with a white tablecloth and wedding flowers as a centrepiece is set for a meal in front of large arched windows overlooking the gardens of Middleton Lodge in North Yorkshire.
+Wooden chairs are arranged along the table.

 Let's talk about your dream wedding